offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 ## Setting up email

-Offen needs to send transactional email for the following features:
+Offen Fair Web Analytics needs to send transactional email for the following features:

 - Inviting a new user to an account
 - Resetting your password in case you forgot it